Dickensian Christmas 2017

 Rochester’s Dickensian Christmas has been held annually since 1988, which is fitting as Medway held such a special place in Charles Dickens’ life and work.
 The writer spent five of his childhood years in Medway from 1817 to 1822.
 He returned for the last few years of his life, dying at Gads Hill in 1870.

 If you are visiting the festival or Christmas markets by coach, it is essential you pre-book parking in advance.
-A coach booking system for this event is now available, simply download and return the booking form (deadline for bookings has been extended to Friday, 25 November).
+Details on how to book will be published on this page shortly.